aqkelly/ads-spring2024-project2--group12/README.md

 + **Shiny App Link**: https://dataevan.shinyapps.io/Shinyapp-12/

-+ **Project summary**: We aim to develop a mobile application specifically designed for government agencies, enabling them to summarize and analyze historical disaster data swiftly.
-This application will facilitate these agencies in conducting comprehensive analyses of past disasters, which, in turn, will inform their decision-making processes regarding funding allocations and budgeting strategies.
-By leveraging this data, the government can make more informed decisions, optimize the allocation of resources to areas most in need, and improve disaster response and preparedness strategies.
++ **Project summary**: We are dedicated to developing a mobile application specifically designed for New York State government agencies, aimed at efficiently summarizing and analyzing historical disaster data.
+This tailored application is poised to be particularly beneficial for the New York State Individual Housing Program, offering house owners precise and appropriate funding assistance based on comprehensive data analysis.
+This ensures that the allocation of funds is directly aligned with the specific needs uncovered, greatly enhancing the effectiveness and efficiency of disaster management and recovery efforts for individual homeowners.

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md))
 	+ Jiaqi Lu: Shiny app design